Can a Landlord Include Late Fees in a Three Day Notice?

 The amount listed on the Florida Three Day Notice, per Florida Statute 83.56(3), must state the amount of money for “the rent and use of the premises”.
 Pursuant to Florida Statute 83.46(6) “Rent” means the periodic payments due the landlord from the tenant for occupancy under a rental agreement and any other payments due the landlord from the tenant as may be designated as rent in a written rental agreement.

-As such, the Three Day Notice must include the monthly rental payment and can only include the late fee(s) if it is labelled as “rent”.
+As such, the Three Day Notice must include the monthly rental payment and can ONLY include the late fee(s) or other charges if the fee or charge is labelled as “rent” or “additional rent” in a written lease agreement.

-If you’re a landlord or tenant in Palm Beach County or you need assistance with a Florida Three Day Notice, call your Eviction Attorneys today at The Law Office of Ryan S. Shipp, PLLC.
-Our experienced Eviction Attorneys are here to assist with all of your Florida landlord tenant needs.
-Call us today @ (561) 699-0399.
-We are in Lantana, Florida, we serve South Florida.
+If you’re a Florida Landlord or Tenant in Palm Beach County or you need assistance with a Florida Three Day Notice or the Eviction process, call your Eviction Attorneys today at The Law Office of Ryan S. Shipp, PLLC.
+Our experienced Eviction Lawyers are here to assist with all of your Florida Landlord Tenant needs.
+Call us today @ 561.699.0399.
+We are located in Lantana, Florida, we serve all 67 Counties throughout the great State of Florida.